vikie1/portfolio-backend/README.md

 Follow the configuration format in the application.yml file under the src/main/resources/ directory to:<br>
 => provide the link, username and password of your postgresql database instance, my production details are hidden and will be injected during runtime after deployment.<br>
 => provide the configuration of your mail server. <br>
-<strong>The application.properties file could contain sensitive files so you have to cross-check before making it public</strong>
+<strong>The application.yml file could contain sensitive files so you have to cross-check before making it public</strong>

 ## Installation, packaging and execution
-We shall use maven to cary out the build task.
+We shall use gradle to carry out the build task.

 ->for local tests, use: <br>
-`$ gradle bootRun` -> (you can relace gradle with the .gradlew for *nix/*nix-like systems or .gradlew.cmd for ms-windows)<br>
+`$ gradle bootRun` -> (you can replace gradle with the .gradlew for *nix/*nix-like systems or .gradlew.cmd for ms-windows)<br>
-->if that works then it's time to deploy<br>
+->Once you are done, then it's time to deploy<br>
 `$ gradle bootJar` -> this creates a portfolio-{version-number}.jar file under the build/libs directory.<br>
 `$ java -jar build/libs/portfolio-{version-number}.jar` -> to run locally<br>
 `$ heroku deploy:jar build/libs/portfolio-{version-number}.jar` -> to deploy to your heroku instance.<br>